-Reserves will include (see Project Underwriting in section 4.3.1 for additional details regarding reserve accounts):
+Reserves will include (see Section 5.3.1: Project Underwriting, for additional details regarding reserve accounts):

-- An operating reserve intended to protect against unexpected operating deficits; - A Replacement Reserve intended to fund future capital and rehabilitation needs.
-Initial reserve deposit requirements are noted in Project Underwriting (section 4.3.1), and DED may modify reserve requirements during the term of the loan based on periodic capital needs assessments.
+- An operating reserve intended to protect against unexpected operating deficits: - A Replacement Reserve intended to fund future capital and rehabilitation needs.
+Initial reserve deposit requirements are noted in Section 5.3.1: Project Underwriting, and DED may modify reserve requirements during the term of the loan based on periodic capital needs assessments.
 Projects involving rehabilitation will be required to capitalize the replacement reserve in a minimum amount of \$1,000 per unit or such higher amount determined by the capital needs assessment; - At DED's option, a preservation reserve account may be created and funded with a percentage of surplus cash available each year.
 The preservation reserve is intended to ensure the Project's satisfaction of the Affordability Period; and - As may be required based on specific or unique project features, additional specialty reserves may be required, such as for tenant services, abnormal security costs, etc.